MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 When a project is shared with a team, the team is created in the root business unit (BU).
 We recommend not to change anything manually in the organization directly.

+## What should I do if I am unable to see members in the Access tab, or if the Access tab displays a "Loading error.
+Please try reloading this page" message for a shared project?

+If the **Access** tab doesn't show members, or if it displays the message **Loading error.
+Please try reloading this page**, the Microsoft Entra ID group associated with the shared project might have been deleted.

+When the group is deleted, it first enters a soft-deleted state.
+During this period, the group no longer functions, but it can still be restored within 30 days.

+To check whether the group can be restored:

+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/).
+2. Go to **Groups** > **Deleted groups**.
+3. Search for the group associated with the shared project.
+Groups created for Customer Voice projects use the format `<ProjectName>_CVOwners_<ProjectID>`.
+4. Enter `<ProjectName>_CVOwners` in the search box to narrow the results.
+For example, `HealthService_CVOwners`.
+5. From the search results, select the group that matches the format `<ProjectName>_CVOwners_<ProjectID>`.
+6. Select **Restore group**.

+After the group is restored, the members should appear again in the project's **Share** panel > **Access** tab.

 ## Why can't I see personalization variables in Create an Invitation and Send a Survey Power Automate connectors?

-[Perosnalization variables](personalize-survey.md) are not available in non-Open API Power Automate flows.
+[Personalization variables](personalize-survey.md) are not available in non-Open API Power Automate flows.
 It is recommended to create a new flow that is based on Open API by default.
 To check if your flow is non-Open API, see if there's Peek code on an action and if you see the API Connection value instead of Open API Connection in Kind field, it's a non-Open API flow.

 ## Why do invite counts differ between the Send tab and exported data?